Helbec-Tech/.github/profile/README.md

 🎯 Prepare for the Future → Developing habits and workflows used in world-class tech companies.

 ---

-📂 Our Structure
+# 📂 Our Structure

 helbec/

 │── frontend/   → React/Next.js apps
 │── backend/    → Node.js + Express APIs
 │── docs/       → Documentation & diagrams
 │── tests/      → Automated testing
 │── workflows/  → CI/CD pipelines

 ---

-🧑‍💻 Tech Stack We Love
+# 🧑‍💻 Tech Stack We Love
+Our tech stack depends on the type of projects we will be building but the most used ones are listed below.

 Frontend: React.js, Next.js, Tailwind CSS